-291 See Remijas v.
-Neiman Marcus Group, LLC, 794 F.3d 688, 694-96 (7th Cir.
-2015) (holding plaintiff's lost time and money resolving fraudulent charges and protecting themselves against future identity theft by purchasing credit monetary conferred adequate Article III standing); Resnick v.
 AvMed, Inc., 693 F.3d 1317, 1330 (11th Cir.
 2012) (holding plaintiffs' allegations of injury and causation were sufficient to withstand a motion to dismiss where they suffered identity theft due to a data breach affecting their health insurer; case later settled for \$3M); cf. Fed.
 Trade Comm'n v.
 Wyndham Worldwide Corp., 799 F.3d 236 (3d Cir.
 Aug.
 24, 2015) (upholding FTC's authority to regulate and enforce in the area of data security following data security breach affecting Wyndham hotels' customers).

-292 SB 217, 2004 Alaska Legis.
+295. SB 217, 2004 Alaska Legis.
 Comm.
 Minutes 1539.

-293 Alaska Stat. § 18.13.010(a)(1).
+296. Alaska Stat. § 18.13.010(a)(1).

-specifies that both the DNA sample and the results of any analysis of the sample are the exclusive property of the "person sampled or analyzed."
-294
+DNA sample and the results of any analysis of the sample are the exclusive property of the "person sampled or analyzed."

-The Alaska law defines "DNA analysis" to mean "DNA or genetic typing and testing to determine the presence or absence of genetic characteristics in an individual," and further defines "genetic characteristics" to include "a gene, chromosome, or alteration of a gene or chromosome that may be tested to determine the risk of a disease, disorder, trait, propensity, or syndrome, or to identify an individual or a blood relative."295
+The Alaska law defines "DNA analysis" to mean "DNA or genetic typing and testing to determine the presence or absence of genetic characteristics in an individual," and further defines "genetic characteristics" to include "a gene, chromosome, or alteration of a gene or chromosome that may be tested to determine the risk of a disease, disorder, trait, propensity, or syndrome, or to identify an individual or a blood relative."